vuonghy2442/lonelybot/docs/pruning_dominance_interaction.md

 the deal + counts, so "the card revealed by the last move" is well-defined per encode.
 The load-bearing question is whether D's canonical choices are arrangement-robust — that is the twin-swap + `bm`-parity story (method.md §4, §3.2), and it is where this note connects to the macro formalization.
+The *state-level* content of this hazard — same encode ⇒ same solvability — is exactly the α-invariance corollary of [no_pile_to_pile.md](no_pile_to_pile.md) §5, pending that document's reshape lemma; what would remain for H3 even then is the *context-level* question (the path-dependence of P), which is H2's business.

 ## 4. The flagship example: king-fill vs forced safe stacking